 Got questions?
 Get in touch.

 Public medical institutions in China are not often used by Western expats.
 Waiting times can be long, and locals can queue for days to get treatment.
-However, apart from the language barrier and the slow service, the quality of medical expertise actually compares quite favourably to Western medical standards.
+However, apart from the language barrier and the slow service, the quality of medical expertise generally compares quite favourably to Western medical standards.

 In some public hospitals, particularly those in major Chinese cities, international clinics have been established to bridge the gap between public and private healthcare.
 Also known as VIP wards, medical costs incurred here can be more expensive, but are still considerably cheaper than in private hospitals.
-As these wings cater for wealthier patients, the treatment tends to be of a higher standard and medical staff generally speak English.
+As these wings cater for wealthier patients, the treatment tends to be of a higher standard and medical staff can usually speak English.

 International Healthcare Solutions For Private Individuals

 Healthcare plans designed specifically for expatriates and local nationals living in China, developed in partnership with our sister company Allianz China General Insurance Company Ltd.